StanfordMSL/TrajBridge/Tools/README.rst

   - You can add :code:`-n` to the end of this command to verify the copy.

-- :code:`sudo systemctl daemon-reload`
-- :code:`sudo systemctl enable aether-1.service`
-- :code:`sudo systemctl enable aether-2.service`
 - :code:`sudo systemctl enable roslaunch_drone.service`
 - :code:`sudo vim /etc/hosts`

-  - Update the 'drone4' and 'drone4.local' to match the specific hostname of the drone.
+  - Update the 'drone7' and 'drone7.local' to match the specific hostname of the drone.
 E.g. drone1 if you're updating these files on drone 1.

 If you are updating a drone that already has these services from a previous